 Skyride Tram and Fabulous Views

-The trip up to Grouse Mountain from the parking lot is a fabulous experience with stunning views on any clear day of the year.
+The trip up to Grouse Mountain from the parking lot is a fabulous experience.
+The views are stunning on any clear day of the year.

 The Skyride aerial tramway ride up offers breathtaking views of Vancouver, the ocean and all the surrounding area.
-Departures take place year-round about once every 15 minutes between 8:45 am and 10 at night.
+Departures take place year-round about once every 15 minutes between around 8:45 am and 10:00 at night.

 Hiking and Chairlift Rides